ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

         return false;
     // If the source document was deleted, delete the entire set of versions from the destination. else return true;
 }
 {CODE-BLOCK/}

-Alternately, leaving out the `deleted` parameter will not allow you to check if the source document was deleted and will trigger the command regardless of whether the source document was deleted.

-* This means that if the method returns `true` and
-  if a source document was updated, but not deleted,
-  it will be deleted in the destination before the updated document with an incremented ID is loaded to replace the previous one.
-   * If the source document was deleted, the destination will also be deleted.
-* If the method returns `false`, a 'historical' set of the document will accumulate in the destination collection every time the source document is updated.
-  The number at the end of the ID will automatically increment with every new version.
-   * If the document was deleted from the source, the set of old versions of the document will remain in the destination because the delete behavior returns `false`.

-{CODE-BLOCK:javascript}
-function deleteDocumentsBehavior(docId, collection) {
-   return [true | false];
-}
-{CODE-BLOCK/}